xerocross/train-prob/README.md

 true.
 There is not currently any safety mechanism against constructing a Digraph with two nodes having the same name.
 The constructor will accept this.
-If you do that, the Digraph will recognize the second node with the same name as a duplicate, and all references to nodes are passed around by key.
+If you do that, the Digraph will recognize the second node with the same name as a duplicate, and it will simply identify it logically with the previous one.
 So for all practical purposes two nodes are identical if they have the same key even if you attempt to store two use different nodes in memory with the same key.
+And if they are in fact distinct in some way (for example if you attach new properties to them) that distinctiveness will be lost.

 Here is a simple usage example:
 ```